aerial view of vatican city pilgrimage routes in europe

 The Way of St. Francis, Italy: A Franciscan Pilgrimage

-Following in the sacred footsteps of St. Francis of Assisi, this route traverses central Italy, passing through picturesque landscapes and historic towns associated with the life of the beloved saint.
+Following in the sacred footsteps of St. Francis of Assisi, this pilgrimage route in Europe, traverses central Italy, passing through picturesque landscapes and historic towns associated with the life of the beloved saint.

 Highlights: The town of Assisi, the Rieti Valley, and the peaceful solitude of the Apennine Mountains.